AI in Software Testing | Why it is Important In Software Test Automation?

 Most of the above tasks have a factor of repetition and redundancy in them.
 That is why the QA industry has a lot of scope of automation.
-Also, there are tasks that if learnt once can be easily done by AI.
+Also, there are tasks that, if learnt once, can be quickly done by AI.
 Some such tasks are:

-- Test case creation for one type of field: The AI software just needs to recognize what kind of test cases need to be run for one type of a field and automate them for execution.
+- Creation of test case for one field: The AI software needs to recognize what test cases need to be run for one field type and automate them for execution.

-- Test case execution according to changes: Once the AI software knows what areas have changed in the code, it can do risk analysis and decide what test cases should be executed to make sure nothing is broken before the release automatically.
+- Execution of test case according to changes: Once the AI software knows what areas have changed in the code, it can do risk analysis and decide what test cases should be executed to ensure nothing is broken automatically before the release.

-- Test Planning: Planning of what all test cases should be created for a new feature and how the test cases should be executed.
+- Test Planning: Planning what test cases should be created for a new feature and how the test cases should be executed.

-- Automation of the same type of workflows: When one workflow is automated by the tester, the AI software can learn to automate all similar flows saving a lot of crucial time.
+- Automation of the same type of workflows: When the tester automates one workflow, the AI software can learn to automate all similar flows saving a lot of crucial time.

-- UI testing: According to the UI components, test cases that test all the UI workflows can easily be generated by AI-based software.
+- UI testing: According to the UI components, AI-based software can easily generate test cases that test all the UI workflows.

 - Performance and Load testing: Generation of load for performance and load testing

-- Testing before releases: AI-based software can decide what all test cases should be executed before what kind of releases according to the changes gone into the code and new features built.
+- Testing before releases: AI-based software can decide what all test cases should be executed before what kind of releases according to the changes in the code and new features built.